 To reduce the risk of damaging your teeth and braces:

-- Cut down on sugary and starchy foods, which substantially contribute to plaque formation and tooth decay.
+- Cut down on sugary and starchy foods and beverages, which substantially contribute to plaque formation and tooth decay.

 - Brush carefully, preferably after every meal, with fluoride toothpaste and a soft-bristled brush.
 If you can't brush your teeth after your meal, rinse your mouth out with water.